-These onboard buttons allow you to easily power on/off or restart the system.
+These onboard buttons allow you to easily turn on/off the system.
 These buttons allow for easy debugging and testing of the system during troubleshooting situations.

 The POWER button has an integrated LED, indicating the system's status.
 When the system is powered on, the LED remains a solid red.